-In my peripheral vision, I saw Abby put her shoes away in the hall closet.
+In my peripheral vision, I saw my oldest put her shoes away in the hall closet.
 I saw her head towards the stairs – her go-to move when she’s upset.
 And I was going to let her walk away because in that moment, I felt completely lost as a parent.

 But I didn’t hear the baby gate open and close.
-And then I saw an 8-year-old body standing to the side of my chair.
+And then I saw my big girl standing to the side of my chair.

 I looked up, and she opened her mouth but didn’t say anything.

 “What is it?”
 I asked.
 Not ready for another heated conversation, not ready to navigate the prickly patch of her emotions again.